Bug report #3603

 GRASS provider is now completely reloaded if source data have changed.
 That introduces another issue: everything set by user in layer properties dialog is lost.
 There is no simple solution for this, keeping settings done by user could result in other problems, e.g. original data range was 1-100, color table was changed by user but new data range is 100-200.

-#4 Updated by Redmine Admin almost 10 years ago
+#4 Updated by Redmine Admin over 10 years ago

 Replying to [comment:2 pcav]: